Messy Church and beyond: A playfully serious report on deepening discipleship

 Following this, a new research project was launched where three dioceses were approached to explore this further.
 Messy Church leaders from Bristol, Durham and Hereford came together to try one of six different approaches to intentional disciple-making.

-Each diocese chose one approach which focused on the families to come to Messy Church, and one approach that focused on Messy Church team members.
+Each diocese chose one approach which focused on the families who come to Messy Church, and one approach that focused on Messy Church team members.
 This useful report gives insight into this research, with details of the different approaches and issues that arose along the way.

 Read the report below: